 CCN/CSI audit files from all the Customs Systems’ gateways will be collected by ITSM CONTRACTOR and sent to Taxation and Customs Union DG gateway at ITSM.

-CS/MIS will then consolidate these audit files daily.
+CS/MIS2 will then consolidate these audit files daily.

 Information about inter-linked movement (NCTS-P5/AES and AES/EMCS)